michaelfranzl/rpi23-gen-image/README.md

 Path to a directory with scripts that should be run in the chroot before the image is finally built.
 Every executable file in this directory is run in lexicographical order.

 ##### `ENABLE_INITRAMFS`=false
 Create an initramfs that that will be loaded during the Linux startup process. `ENABLE_INITRAMFS` will automatically get enabled if `ENABLE_CRYPTFS`=true.
-This parameter will be ignored if `BUILD_KERNEL`=false.

 ##### `ENABLE_IFNAMES`=true
 Enable automatic assignment of predictable, stable network interface names for all local Ethernet, WLAN interfaces.
 This might create complex and long interface names.
 This parameter is only supported if the Debian release `stretch` is used.